Czechh/vinylify/README.md

 # Vinylify

-Take a Spotify playlist and turn it into a Discogs list.
+Take a Spotify playlist and turn it into a Discogs collection folder.

 ## Requirements
 - Get Discogs personal token https://www.discogs.com/settings/developers